Baking Hermann

 Instructions

-• The next day, heat the olive oil in a casserole.
+• The next day, heat the olive oil in a casserole (to use a pressure cooker, see Notes below).
 In the meantime, peel and roughly chop the onions, then sauté them in the oil until they begin to turn golden.
 Stir in the tomato paste, pepper paste and black pepper and continue frying until the pastes have dissolved into the oil.

-• Once tender, season them with the remaining 1 tbsp of salt and continue cooking for another 15 minutes to let the beans absorb the salt.
+• Once tender, season them with the remaining ¾ tbsp (10g) of salt and continue cooking for another 10 minutes to let the beans absorb the salt.

 • Divide over plates and serve alongside freshly steamed rice and Turkish pickles.